Click chemistry: Alkene and tetrazine inverse-demand Diels-Alder

 Strained cyclooctenes and other activated alkenes react with tetrazines in an inverse electron-demand Diels-Alder reaction followed by a retro [4+2] cycloaddition (see figure).
 Three-membered and four-membered cycloalkenes, due to their high ring strain, also make ideal alkene substrates.

 Similar to other [4+2] cycloadditions, electron-donating substituents on the dienophile and electron-withdrawing substituents on the diene accelerate the inverse-demand Diels-Alder reaction.
 The diene, the tetrazine, by virtue of having the additional nitrogens, is a good diene for this reaction.
-The dienophile, the activated alkene, can often be attached to electron-donating alkyl groups on target molecules, thus making the dienophile more suitable for the reaction.
+The dienophile, the activated alkene, may often be attached to electron-donating alkyl groups on target molecules, thus making the dienophile more suitable for the reaction.

 Alkene and tetrazole photoclick reaction

-The tetrazole-alkene "photoclick" reaction is another dipolar addition that Huisgen first introduced in the late 1960s ChemBioChem 2007, 8, 1504.
+The tetrazole-alkene "photoclick" reaction is another dipolar addition that Huisgen first introduced in the late 1960s (ChemBioChem 2007, 8, 1504.
 (68) Clovis, J. S.; Eckell, A.; Huisgen, R.; Sustmann, R. Chem.
 Ber.
-1967, 100, 60.)
-Tetrazoles with amino or styryl groups that can be activated by UV light at 365 nm (365 does not damage cells) react quickly (so that the UV light does not have to be on for a long time, usually around 1–4 minutes) to make fluorogenic pyrazoline products.
+1967, 100, 60).
+Tetrazoles with amino or styryl groups that may be activated by UV light at 365 nm react quickly, so that the UV light does not have to be on for a long time (usually approximately 1–4 minutes) to make fluorogenic pyrazoline products.
 This reaction scheme is well suited for the purpose of labeling in live cells, because UV light at 365 nm damages cells minimally.

-Moreover, the reaction proceeds quickly, so that the UV light can be administered for short durations.
-Quantum yields for short wavelength UV light can be higher than 0.5.
-This allows tetrazoles to be used wavelength selectively in combination with another photoligation reaction, where at the short wavelength the tetrazole ligation reaction proceeds nearly exclusively and at longer wavelength another reaction (ligation via o-quinodimethanes) proceeds exclusively.
-Finally, the non-fluorogenic reactants give rise to a fluorogenic product, equipping the reaction with a built-in spectrometry handle.
+Quantum yields for short wavelength UV light may be higher than 0.5, allowing tetrazoles to be used selectively in combination with another photoligation reactions, where at the short wavelength the tetrazole ligation reaction proceeds nearly exclusively and at longer wavelength other reactions (e.g. ligation via o-quinodimethanes) proceeds preferably.
+Finally, the non-fluorogenic reactants give rise to a fluorogenic product, equipping the reaction with a built-in spectrometric handle.

 Both tetrazoles and the alkene groups have been incorporated as protein handles as unnatural amino acids, but this benefit is not unique.
 Instead, the photoinducibility of the reaction makes it a prime candidate for spatiotemporal specificity in living systems.
-Challenges include the presence of endogenous alkenes, though usually cis (as in fatty acids) they can still react with the activated tetrazole.
+Challenges include the presence of endogenous alkenes, although usually cis (as in fatty acids) they can still react with the activated tetrazole.

 The PQ-ERA reaction has been optimized through thiophene substitution to enhance its reactivity, enabling more efficient photocycloaddition processes.